secblc/Blind-Croupier-Documentation/White Paper.md

 | 70 | 0.140$  | 1,000,000WIN | 800,000,000WIN  | **20%** |
 | 71  | **0.140$**  | 1,000,000WIN  | 1,000,000WIN  | 0%  |

-**10,000,000WIN:** Offered for crowdsale for Period 0.
+**10,000,000WIN:** Offered for token sale Period 0.
 The period lasts 161 hours (or until all the tokens are sold), after that the next period begins.
 All the unsold tokens are destroyed at the end of the period.

  **413,000,000WIN:**  Split for periods 1-413.
 For each period, 1,000,000 WIN is available for 23 hours (or until all the tokens are sold).
 All the unsold tokens are destoyed at the end of the period.